 - Updated: April 12, 2018

-Two goals in the first half, and a third approaching the last quarter of the game sent chills down the spines of the Bernabeu faithful, although there was surely some joy in the Catalonia capital with Barcelona hoping for a partner to join them in the eventual ridicule of the La Liga by Serie A. The tension heightened, although Ronaldo seemed confident enough as he was seen consistently hollering at the spectators to continue drumming their support.
+Two goals in the first half, and a third approaching the last quarter of the game sent chills down the spines of the Bernabeu faithful.
+The tension heightened, although Ronaldo seemed confident enough as he was seen consistently hollering at the spectators to continue drumming their support.

 Gianluigi Buffon would take no prisoners as he lunged to challenge the referee and received a straight red.
 Vazquez almost shed tears of joy.
 It was the final minutes of the game and Benatia had presented qualification to Real Madrid on a platter of gold to be received by the boots of Ronaldo through the penalty spot.
 The controversy brewed, till Sczsezny was brought in to face Ronaldo who carried the whole pressure on his back.